zhileiz/gatsbylut/src/posts/en-introduction-to-concurrency/post.md

 category: "iOS"
 lang: 'en'
 published: true
-summary: "How should we understand concurrency?"
+summary: "Concurrency is a big, useful, but confusing topic.
+How should we understand concurrency?
+What is async?
+What is multithreading?
+Where do threads come from?
+This article aims to answer these questions.  "
 ---
 As developers, we all know that concurrency and parallelism matters.
 Without concurrency, expensive operations would block the user interface, and be detrimental to the overall user experience.
 But often times, questions are raised: